 La Marzocco Linea Mini Review

-With an espresso machine of this level, I’d suggest going as high up the range as you can, as even small improvements in grind uniformity will potentially help you to raise the shot quality further.
+With an espresso machine of this level, I’d recommend going as high up the range as you can, as even small improvements in grind uniformity will potentially help you to raise the shot quality further.

 Baratza Forte, Eureka Mignon XL, Eureka Zenith, Eureka Atom, Eureka Olympus, or even something like the Ceado E37S, or the single doser version Ceado E37SD, Mythos One, Mythos Two, Mahlkonig E80, or Ceado E37Z Hero.